 Firstly, the former 205-pound champion has failed two USADA drug tests previously.
 In 2016 he tested positive for hydroxy-clomiphene and letrozole metabolite, then the next year for Turinabol.
 Despite his drug test failures and rampant rumors about performance enhancer use, his image as the best UFC fighter ever has endured.

-However, if he were to fail a third time, he would likely become the Barry Bonds of the UFC and become a promotional pariah that will be forever disqualified from the GOAT conversation.
+However, if he were to fail a third time, he would likely become the Barry Bonds of the UFC and become a promotional pariah who will be forever disqualified from the GOAT conversation.
+But, he may be able to dispel any doubters at UFC 285.